rostaresearch/enhanced-sampling-workshop-2022/README.md

 ## Getting started

 You need python3 and the setup is optimised for anaconda.
-If you have not already, please add the `conda-forge` channel to your database:
+If you need to install it, you find instructions [here](https://docs.anaconda.com/anaconda/install/index.html) If you have not already, please add the `conda-forge` channel to your database:
 ```bash
 $ conda config --add channels conda-forge
 ```